xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration-kre.md

 	* **Test Suite**: select TS/TSC you want to execute.
 	* **Executive Platform**: choose TestCloud for the test environment in **Run with** and select the execution profile in **Profile**.
-    * **Override the execution profile and environment**: specify `-BrowserType` in the command to override the browser type and run tests with TestCloud
+    * **Override the execution profile and environment**: specify `-BrowserType` in the command to override the browser type and run tests with TestCloud.

 		> Notes:
 		>